-Areas of Outstanding Natural Beauty have some of the UK's best countryside for walking cycling, wildlife-watching and star-gazing and Bowland is no different.
-From quiet lanes, ancient woodlands, distinctive and attractive villages to flower-filled hay meadows, open moorland and a wealth of local culture and heritage.
-Bowland has a great deal to offer.
+National Landscapes have some of the UK's best countryside for walking cycling, wildlife-watching and star-gazing and Bowland is no different.
+From quiet lanes, ancient woodlands, distinctive and attractive villages to flower-filled hay meadows, open moorland and a wealth of local culture and heritage, Bowland has a great deal to offer.

-The Forest of Bowland AONB is a nationally protected landscape and is internationally important for its heather moorland, blanket bog and rare birds.
-The AONB is managed by a partnership of landowners, farmers, voluntary organisations, wildlife groups, recreation groups, local councils and government agencies, who work to protect conserve and enhance the natural and cultural heritage of this special area.
+The Forest of Bowland National Landscape is a nationally protected landscape and is internationally important for its heather moorland, blanket bog and rare birds.
+It is managed by a partnership of landowners, farmers, voluntary organisations, wildlife groups, recreation groups, local councils and government agencies, who work to protect, conserve and enhance the natural and cultural heritage of this special area.

-For more information about the Forest of Bowland AONB, visit the website at www.forestofbowland.com
+For more information about the Forest of Bowland National Landscape, visit the website at www.forestofbowland.com